TheRensselaerIDEA/ClinicalTrialEquity/README.md

 <!-- ABOUT THE PROJECT -->
 ## Description
 We develop randomized clinical trial (RCT) representativeness metrics based on Machine Learning (ML) Fairness Research.
 Visualizations and statistical tests based on proposed metrics enable researchers and physicians to rapidly visualize and assess potential misrepresentations/inequities in RCTs for subgroups.
 The approach enables users to determine overrepresentation, underrepresentation, and exclusion of subgroups indicating potential limitations of RCTs.
-The method could help support evaluation of existing RCTs, design of new RCTs, monitoring of RCT recruitment, and applicability of RCT results to patients.
+The method could help support evaluation of existing RCTs, design of new RCTs, monitoring of RCT recruitment, and applicability of RCT results to participants.

 ### What's the problem?
 Within the field of RCT research, there has been ongoing concern that RCTs which lack a diversity of participants may not provide clear evidence of efficacy and safety for new interventions in underrepresented or missing subpopulations.
 To date, there has been insufficient means to quantify the inequity between those who get enrolled into RCTs and the broader population who could benefit from the new intervention.